-The inflation forecast horizon in the policy rule should not be too far in the future.
+The inflation forecast horizon in the policy rule should not, however, be too far into the future.
 Rules that respond to inflation expected two or more years ahead generally perform very poorly.
-Such rules are prone to generating indeterminacy, as discussed by Levin, Wieland, and Williams (2003).
-In contrast to inflation, the optimal horizon for the change in the unemployment rate is -1, meaning that policy should respond to the most recent observed change in unemployment (that is, for the previous quarter), as opposed to a forecast of the change in the unemployment rate in subsequent periods.
+Indeed, such rules are prone to generating indeterminacy, as discussed by Levin, Wieland, and Williams (2003).
+In contrast to inflation, we find that the optimal horizon for the change in the unemployment rate is -1, meaning that policy should respond to the most recent observed change in unemployment (that for the previous quarter), as opposed to a forecast of the change in the unemployment rate in subsequent periods.

-5.3.
-Alternative Preferences
+5.3 Alternative Preferences